ms-iot/iot-core-azure-dm-client/docs/application-management.md

 #### Example of An Unsuccessful Case

-If the DM client is not able to bring the actual state in compliance with the desired state, the failure is reported in the `"reported.microsoft.management.apps"` property for each app.
+If the DM client is not able to bring the actual state in compliance with the desired state, the failure is reported in the `"reported.windows.apps"` property for each app.
 For example, this happens if the DM client is not able to install a requested version of the app, or when the app could not be uninstalled.

 The format of the unsuccessful is as follows:

 <pre>
 "reported" : {
-    "microsoft" : {
-        "management" : {
+    "windows" : {
         "apps" : {
             "<i>packageFamilyId</i>" : {
                 ...
                 "errorCode" : "<i>see below</i>"
                 "errorMessage" : "<i>see below</i>"
             }
             <i>[,...]</i>
-            }
         }
     }
 }